punnalathomas/docker-demo/README.md

 ![img1](./img/img1.jpeg)

-The basic idea behing load balancing: a load balancer (reverse proxy) stands before a cluster of backend webservers and distrubutes traffic to the servers.
+The basic idea behing load balancing: a load balancer (reverse proxy) stands before a cluster of backend web servers and distrubutes traffic to the servers.

 ## Architecture Overview